In this new and updated guide, we’ll take a close look at the most secure browsers that also protect your privacy.

 - Browser #1 will only be used for accessing your online accounts that require a password.
 You can stay logged in with only this browser, and it won’t be used for general browsing.

-- Browser #2 will only be used for web browsing, with various privacy configurations (private mode) and no cookies or history being stored on the browser.
+- Browser #2 will only be used for web browsing, with various privacy configurations and no cookies or history being stored on the browser.

 You can also utilize different browsers, configured exactly the way you want, for various purposes, depending on your needs and threat model.
 The key is to keep the compartmentalization strict and not break the rules/uses for each browser.

-Password managers – It should also be noted that storing your passwords in the browser may be risky depending on the browser you are using, especially since browsers typically store passwords in cleartext.
+Password managers – It should also be noted that storing your passwords in the browser may be risky depending on the browser you are using, especially since browsers may store passwords in cleartext.
 A better alternative would be to utilize a secure password manager.
 We have reviewed many popular options, including Bitwarden, Dashlane, LastPass, and more.

 In addition to adjusting the settings within your browser, there are also a number of different add-ons or extensions you can install to improve your browser’s privacy and security.